hguh-cheng/oldPersonManipulation/Design.md

 1. Daily Streak/Ranking System: Implement a ranking system that rewards users for daily engagement.
 Users should see statistics about their activity, similar to Spotify Wrapped, with achievements like "Top 1% of Informed Users."
     Example: "Congrats!
 This is Day 5 of you informing yourself on PLACEHOLDER_NAME."
+    The ranking system should be similar to the duolinguo streak system and spotify top listener system.
+When you open the app, there should be a pop up with your current streak.
+And when your profile starts to consistently use the site, there should be some notification that they are in the top x% of users.
+You can lie for the ranking.
-2. Top 3 Countdown: Include a countdown for the next batch of “Top 3” stories, which refresh 2-3 times a day.
+3. Top 3 Countdown: Include a countdown for the next batch of “Top 3” stories, which refresh 2-3 times a day.

 Overall Goal: